The "In Between" Words: How to keep fellow worshipers tuned in

 - Well, I guess now we have to have the confession of sin.

 - Okay?
 Let’s see what’s next.
 Well, next we will say the creed.

 - Our secretary messed up again.
 The song number in the bulletin is wrong.

 - We haven’t had time to rehearse this, but…

 - Let us rise together and say the Apostles' Creed, as printed on the inside front cover of your hymnal….
 (Seconds later, the visiting pastor realizes his mistake.)
 Oops, that’s not the real creed.
 It’s a paraphrase for singing.
 So…

 The second consolation is that following general principles will help you do a better job with those “in between words” in worship.

 And those in between words do matter—unless your congregation has a standard liturgy that flows very well unannounced.
 It’s true that Scripture readings, sermons, and songs take up most of the time during congregational worship.

-“But it’s often what’s said in between that makes all the difference in welcoming guests, introducing songs, and preparing us for full participation in prayer and worship,” says Heidi De Jonge, pastor for discernment initiatives at Calvin Theological Seminary in Grand Rapids, Michigan.
+“But it’s often what’s said in between that makes all the difference in welcoming guests, introducing songs, and preparing us for full participation in prayer and worship,” says Heidi De Jonge, a pastor in the Christian Reformed Church.

 Planning what to say as you link together parts of a worship service starts with stepping back.
 Think first about your theology of worship, De Jonge advises.